Dynamical moment fragmentation in the all-in all-out pyrochlore Nd2Sn2O7: Methods and Sample Information

 For single-crystal neutron scattering experiments, 153 individual crystals were co-aligned and affixed to one oxygen-free copper plate using GE varnish, covering a rectangular area of approximately 2.0~cm (vertical) $\times$ 1.0~cm (horizontal) on each side [Fig.~\ref{fig:SIFig1}(a)], with the $(HHL)$ plane lying in the horizontal scattering plane.
-The assembly behaved effectively as a single, slightly broadened crystal grain with a total mass of $\sim$0.93~g and an estimated mosaic spread of $\sim$5$^\circ$ full width at half maximum (FWHM).
+The assembly behaved effectively as a single, slightly broadened crystal grain with a total mass of $\sim$0.93~g and an estimated mosaic spread of $\sim$5$^\circ$ full width at half maximum (FWHM) [Fig.~\ref{fig:SIFig1}(e--h)].

 Inelastic neutron scattering measurements were carried out on the cold neutron chopper spectrometer LET at the ISIS Neutron and Muon Source, RAL, UK.
 Data were collected at $T=0.25$~K and $T=10$~K using simultaneous incident energies of $E_i=2.19$, 3.7, 7.51, and 22.7~meV, enabled by the multi-chopper system.
 The chopper configuration was 120~Hz/120~Hz (choppers 5 and 3), 60~Hz/60~Hz (choppers 1 and 4), with chopper 2 phased to 8800 at 10~Hz.
 These settings provided elastic-line energy resolutions (FWHM) of approximately 0.07, 0.15, 0.40, and 2.1~meV for $E_i=2.19$, 3.7, 7.51, and 22.7~meV, respectively.
+For the $E_i = 2.19$ meV data shown in the main text, the accessible energy window is estimated to be $\sim 0.09$ meV based on $3\sigma$, with $\sigma = \mathrm{FWHM}/2.355$.
+This serves as a reasonable lower limit above which the elastic background does not dominate.
 The sample was rotated about the vertical $[1\bar{1}0]$ axis over a total range of $180^\circ$ in $1^\circ$ steps.
 Data reduction and analysis were performed using the Horace software suite~\cite{Ewings_2016_Horace}.
 Measurements with $E_i=22.7$~meV were specifically used to assess the sample mosaicity and alignment [Fig.~\ref{fig:SIFig1}(d--h)].
+No background subtraction was applied to any of the data presented in the main text or in the Supplemental Material, except in Fig.~\ref{fig:SIFig3}(b), where it is explicitly stated that the 0.25~K\,--\,10~K difference is shown.